offbynull/learn/Math/input/input.md

 Addition
 ```

-`{bm} Multiplication` is the concept of taking a number and iteratively adding it to itself a certain number of iterations.
+`{bm} Multiplication/(multiplication|multiply)/i` is the concept of taking a number and iteratively adding it to itself a certain number of iterations.
 For example, 3 added to itself for 5 iterations results in 15 items...

 ```
 3+3+3+3+3=15